Where do I get a library card?

 The library has computers with access to the Internet.
 Priority is given to students doing class related research.
-Computers in both the library and the Computer Commons have the entire Microsoft Office Suite: Word, PowerPoint, Excel, Access and Publisher.
+Computers in both the library and the Learning Commons have the entire Microsoft Office Suite: Word, PowerPoint, Excel, Access and Publisher.

 How do I print?

 The Library and the Computer Commons use a pay-for printing system with a cost of 10¢ per printed page.
 You pay for prints by adding money to your account using your Cub Card and then logging in at the print station.
 A coin-op printer is also available in the library.